anamtakhan93/UAVandV/SourceCode/Readme.txt

-The source code will be added in this directory
+The source code has 3 directories.
+1. The UAVandV Java project
+2. The PX4 updated version with fault injection
+3. A folder with Dronekit and middleware